The organizational dimension

 Every year the Arkema group performs a multitude of audits outside the framework of AIMS :

-- Operational safety audits: construction site audits, pre-start-up reviews, simplified AIMS audits for smaller sites, operational safety audits about topic such as mechanical integrity or explosive atmospheres (ATEX).
+- Operational safety audits: construction site audits, pre-start-up reviews, operational safety audits about topic such as mechanical integrity or explosive atmospheres (ATEX).

 - Process safety audits: among the various components, these include fire protection, post-incident audits, etc.